AzureCosmosDB/Azure-OpenAI-Node.js-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 ## Lab - Create your first Cosmos DB for the MongoDB application

-Using a notebook, we'll create a Cosmos DB for the MongoDB application in this lab using the **pymongo** library and the Python language.
+Using a notebook, we'll create a Cosmos DB for the MongoDB application in this lab using the **mongodb** library for Node.js.
 Both the Azure Cosmos DB Emulator and Azure Cosmos DB account in Azure are supported for completion of this lab.

 Please visit the lab repository to complete [this lab](https://github.com/solliancenet/cosmos-db-openai-nodejs-dev-guide-labs/blob/main/lab_1_first_application.ipynb).